 Whether you use the standard mileage deduction or actual mileage, you want to select the method that will provide you with the highest tax benefit.
 The answer to this question depends on several variables, including the number of miles driven and whether you have both personal and business vehicles.
 The most important variable is the number of miles driven for business during the year.

-CPA Gail Rosen answers frequently asked questions about business travel mileage.
+Here are answers to questions commonly asked about business travel mileage.
 Including:

 - Commuting miles: Commuting miles are considered personal driving and are not deductible.

 - Mileage as advertising.
 If you drive a car with advertising on it, the expenses for driving the car are not considered as a business expense.
 (But the cost of putting the logo on the car is an advertising expense.)

 - Mileage from a home-based business.
 If you work from home, miles you drive from home to business locations is deductible as a business expense.

 - Deducting mileage for a non-company car.
 You can deduct business miles driven in any car, as long as you keep good at-the-time records.